catid/upsampling/openvino/README.md

 mo --input_model upsampling.onnx --input "input[1,3,1..,1..]{u8}" --output_dir openvino_model --compress_to_fp16 --use_new_frontend
 ```

-This produces the `./openvino_model` directory with the model in OpenVino format.
+This produces the `./openvino_model` directory with the model in OpenVINO format.

-## Test Inference with Intel GPU using OpenCL
+## Test Inference with Intel GPU

 Note that OpenVINO Intel GPU mode has a limitation that it cannot change the input resolution without re-loading the model.
 So when processing multiple files, it's helpful to have all the images be the same dimension.